LloydDunn/task_list_app_deployment_terraform/README.md

 Now, with all of our resources created on AWS through Terraform, it's time to test our existing CI/CD workflow for the application living in this repository:

-- :pencil2: Discuss in your group: are you able to explain what is happening on the `Dockerfile`?
+- :pencil2: Discuss in your group: are you able to explain what is happening in the `Dockerfile`?

 - Can you deploy the application on your existing AWS infrastructure using the existing CI/CD flow?
 Observe the [variables](https://docs.gitlab.com/ee/ci/variables/) appearing on the `ci-cd.yml` file on the repository.
 You will need to figure out what to set these variables to.